aditya-me13/Algo-Visualisation-Toolkit/Sorting Algorithms/README.md

 ```

 ## Run Arguments
----

-The script uses `argparse` to take the following arguments:
+The script uses `argparse` to take the following arguments.
+None of them are compulsory and will be initialized with default values.

 ### `--low`